oprogramador/plezuro_js/doc/rst/source/tutorial/browser_programming/html_dom_methods/index.rst

 **style**

 You can change the CSS style.
-The only difference between the CSS property name and the Plezuro property name is in Plezuro you must use the camelcase.
+You can use the CSS name with a hyphen ``-`` as well the camelcase.
 For example ``element['style']['backgroundColor'] = 'red'``